arnavxkohli/SRA/README.md

   - `parser.py`: The file containing the `Parser` class that parses the command line arguments to the application.
   - `tabu.py`: The file containing the `Tabu` class that implements the Tabu Search algorithm.

+All of the outputs in the log files are 1-indexed, while the variables in code are meant to be 0-indexed.

 ## Running the Code

 To run the code, we first need to set-up the virtual environment and install the required packages.
 This can be done by running the following commands: